Baldarello/localization-pro/README.md

 -   **Role-Based Access Control**: Assign Admin, Editor, or Translator roles to team members.
 -   **Term & Translation Management**: A clean interface for adding terms, context, and translations.
 -   **Git-like Branching**: Create feature branches to work on translations in isolation without affecting the main version.
--   **Compare & Merge**: Visually compare branches and merge changes back into the main branch.
+-   **Compare & Merge**: Visually compare branches and merge changes back into the main branch with confidence.
 -   **Commit History**: Track every change with a detailed commit log and a diff viewer.
 -   **AI-Powered Translations**: Get instant translation suggestions using Google's Gemini API.
 -   **Email Notifications**: Receive email updates for events like new commits, with user-configurable settings.